metacpan/metacpan-cpan-extracted/distros/A/App-Greple-stripe/README.md

     </p>
 </div>

-If you want to use three series with three patterns, specify `step` when calling the module.
+If you want to use different color series for three or more patterns, specify `step` count when calling the module.
+The number of series can be increased up to 6.

     greple -Mstripe::set=step=3 --need=1 -E p1 -E p2 -E p3 ...